-Earlier today, three attackers started shooting at the offices of French satirical magazine Charlie Hebdo, killing 12 people and leaving another five seriously injured.
+Earlier today, the offices of French satirical magazine Charlie Hebdo were attacked by three gunmen who killed 12 people and left another five seriously injured.
 In the wake of the massacre, we asked our international offices to gather the thoughts of leading satirists from across Europe.

-A cover of alterlinus, supplement of linus, from 1974.
-You can see the name of cartoonist Georges Wolinski, who was killed in today's attack, among the contributors list.
+A cover of Alterlinus, a supplement of linus, from 1974.
+On the contributors' list, you can see the name of cartoonist Georges Wolinski, who was killed in today's attack.

-linus was founded in 1965, and today it is mainly focused on comics.
-However it still features the work of satirists.
+linus was founded in 1965.
+Today it is mainly focused on comics, but it still features the work of satirists.
 Its presentation and its contents inspired the French magazine Charlie Monthly, which in turn gave its name to Charlie Hebdo.

 UNITED KINGDOM – Will Self